I’ve never started a business before. Ever.

 Customers that navigated away had expressed intent in purchasing my products, but were never going to come back unless I made an attempt to pull them back.
 I highly recommend setting up abandoned cart emails for your store and, if you ever go through a similar situation, sending some contextually-specific ones instead.

-Now that my store was starting to get orders regularly, I was becoming very familiar with the process of fulfilling them through Oberlo.
-Thankfully, Oberlo simplifies processing orders for your customers.
+Now that my store was starting to get orders regularly, I was becoming very familiar with the process of fulfilling them through DSers.
+Thankfully, DSers simplifies processing orders for your customers.

-When you have an outstanding order in Shopify, head to Oberlo (it shows up under Apps).
+When you have an outstanding order in Shopify, head to DSers (it shows up under Apps).

 Click on “Orders” and, when you find an unfulfilled one, hit “Order Product”.

-Before you fulfill your first order, it’s important to make sure that your Oberlo settings are all properly set up.
+Before you fulfill your first order, it’s important to make sure that your DSers settings are all properly set up.

 Putting My Email List to Good Use